Need more! Pic from here. |

 Meh.

-My tax return came early so I bought a Kindle.
-It's a thing of beauty.
+My tax return came early so I bought a Kindle

 Now, there are a few things I'd change if I could.
 For one it's interface with audible it took me four attempts to get the kindle to sync with my audible account just so I could listen to the books I'd already purchased on audible.